kbarbounakis/most-data-mssql/README.md

 If you are intended to use MSSQL data adapter as the default database adapter set the property "default" to true.

-### Connect to Azure Databases
+### Connect to Azure SQL Databases

-If you are going to use adapter against Azure databases you must always enable encrypt option in your connection settings:
+If you are going to use adapter against Azure SQL databases you must always enable encrypt option in your connection settings:

     adapters: [
         ...